 |National Hurricane Center||Central Pacific Hurricane Center|

-The National Hurricane Center is the Regional Specialized Meteorological Center (RSMC) for the Atlantic Basin and is a resource for offical tropical cyclone positions, intensities and forecast tracks.
+The National Hurricane Center is the Regional Specialized Meteorological Center (RSMC) for the Atlantic Basin and is a resource for official tropical cyclone positions, intensities and forecast tracks.

-The Central Pacific Hurricane Center is the Regional Specialized Meteorological Center (RSMC) for the Central Pacific Basin and is a resource for offical tropical cyclone positions, intensities and forecast tracks.
+The Central Pacific Hurricane Center is the Regional Specialized Meteorological Center (RSMC) for the Central Pacific Basin and is a resource for official tropical cyclone positions, intensities and forecast tracks.